calmcl1/RTMPTube/README.md

 *   There is currently no support for automatically detecting the resolution of a stream through the Google APIs when a stream name has been provided, but this is planned. **[#2](https://github.com/calmcl1/RTMPTube/issues/2)**

-* There is currently no support for toggling the PAL colour expansion, which is enabled by default, but this is planned. **[#1](https://github.com/calmcl1/RTMPTube/issues/1)**

 ### Contact

 If there are any issues with the software or there's anything that you'd particularly like me to look into, do please file a request at https://github.com/calmcl1/RTMPTube/issues